-Apple's new ‘Apple Pay’ payment system is a new way of paying with your iPhone.
+Apple's version of contactless payment, ‘Apple Pay’ is a convenient way of paying with your iPhone.
 We explain how it works and what to be aware of.

 Apple Pay is a new way of paying for goods with your phone instead of your card or physical money.

 The technology works by registering an existing bank card to your iPhone.

 On your iPhone find the Wallet app, and tap the + on the right hand side.

 You can place your card inside a frame to automatically enter your card details.
 Or you can enter them manually, adding your name, card number, expiry date and security code.

 You bank will send you a verification number by email or text to confirm that you want to set up Apple Pay.